 Currently, all the alternatives are being further developed and studied in terms of technical feasibility.
 This will be put down on paper in a scoping report.
 Subsequently, all alternatives will be examined in an independent environmental impact report (EIR).
 This EIR will look at the possible consequences of certain activities or interventions for people and the environment.

 Furthermore, all the alternatives will be assessed in terms of social costs and benefits, using a social cost-benefit analysis (SCBA).
-So this is not only about financial economic benefits, but also social benefits such as liveability, air quality, noise pollution, etc. Both the EIR and SCBA will be ready around the summer of 2019.
+So this is not only about financial economic benefits, but also social benefits such as liveability, air quality, noise pollution, etc. Currently EIR and SCBA are being investigated.
 Based on these two studies, the Flemish Government will define a draft regional land-use implementation plan (ontwerp-GRUP), in line with the preferred alternative.
-This draft plan will subsequently be presented to citizens in a public study.